4.d) Evolutionism and mechanisms of genetic variability

 4.d.2.
-Glossary on genetic variability
+Glossary about processes of genetic variability

-Among the most important evolutionary mechanisms are the following:
+Among the most relevant are the following:

 Trial and error

-Strictly and exclusively speaking, it would act as a single, effective evolutionary method, so random modifications alone would not achieve the evolution seen in living beings.
-In the case of accepting the random character of the modifications, the previous method of trial and error would be more general than natural selection, since this does not always operate.
-It does not seem to have much relevance in the evolution of human beings, except in the very long, rather than long, term.
-Nor is it guaranteed that it would act in the future, unless we take it tautologically.
+From a tautology perspective, it would act as a single, effective evolutionary method, as random modifications alone would not achieve the evolution seen in living beings.

+However, in accepting the changes' arbitrary character, the method of trial and error would be more general than natural selection since this does not always operate.
+It does not seem to have much relevance in human beings, except in the very long term.
+Nor is it guaranteed that it will act in the future.